William Wyler: Wyler and the Second World War

-1950s
+1950–1959: Established director

 In 1951, Wyler produced and directed Kirk Douglas and Eleanor Parker in Detective Story, portraying a day in the lives of the various people in a detective squad.
 Lee Grant and Joseph Wiseman made their screen debuts in the film, which was nominated for four Academy Awards, including one for Grant.
 Critic Bosley Crowther lauded the film, describing it as "a brisk, absorbing film by producer-director William Wyler, with the help of a fine, responsive cast."

 Carrie was released in 1952 starring Jennifer Jones in the title role and Laurence Olivier as Hurstwood.
 Eddie Albert played Charles Drouet.
 Carrie received two Academy Award nominations: Costume Design (Edith Head), and Best Art Direction (Hal Pereira, Roland Anderson, Emile Kuri).
 Wyler was reluctant to cast Jennifer Jones, and the filming was subsequently plagued by a variety of troubles.
 Jones had not revealed that she was pregnant; Wyler was mourning the death of his year-old son; Olivier had a painful leg ailment, and he developed a dislike for Jones.
 Hollywood was reeling under the effects of McCarthyism, and the studio was afraid to distribute a film that could be attacked as immoral.
 Ultimately, the ending was changed and the film was cut to make it more positive in tone.

 During the immediate postwar period, Wyler directed a handful of critically acclaimed and influential films.
 Roman Holiday (1953) introduced Audrey Hepburn to U.S. audiences in her first starring role, winning her an Academy Award for Best Actress.
 Wyler said of Hepburn years later, when describing truly great actresses, "In that league there's only ever been Garbo, and the other Hepburn, and maybe Bergman.
 It's a rare quality, but boy, do you know when you've found it."
 The film was an instant hit, also winning for Best Costume Design (Edith Head), and Best Writing (Dalton Trumbo).
 Hepburn would eventually do three movies with Wyler, who her son said was one of the most important directors in her career.